 The presence of a large number of people diffuses the responsibility amongst the members of the group.
 Attention is focused outward, away from the individual.
 It leads to a mob mentality, that is, when the group is acting as one and no one seems to be thinking about consequences or outcomes.
-People do together what they would not do alone.
+People do together what they would never do alone.
 It is “an exponential refraction of a common mindset that overrides individual choice and will.”
-People become more irrational and impulsive and so are more likely to perform aggressive and violent actions.
+People become more irrational and impulsive, so they are more likely to perform aggressive and violent actions.

 There are a number of factors that lead individuals to this loss of self: alcohol and drugs, anonymity (for example, crowds that form at night under the cover of darkness or a file sharing service), diffusion of responsibility, arousal (a stirring speech, a mind-melting concert, etc.), sensory overload (when your senses are overwhelmed and you can’t process anything at that time), group membership, a lack of contextual structure or predictability, the size of the group, etc.

 Some authors argue that these individuals do not lack social values, classically defined as the absence of any restraints, disregard for the law, etc. They think that, in reality, the opposite happens, people identify with their groups.
 Thus, deindividuation is the assimilation of the group by the individual, it is the transition from a personal to a more social or collective identity.
 People feel, think, and act in ways that are consistent with the group’s norms.
 The behaviour is completely rational and in line with group norms and specific situations, but may vary greatly from general social norms.